smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish (Spencer)/tmi Log.md

 I thought I had ordered an (unofficial) Uno starter kit but when I opened it I found a Mega inside.
 Honestly I wanted an Uno, since I'm sure many tutorials are built off that, and if I want to use an Uno later I'll have to check and change the pin numbers in the code.

- So I learned besides the main things (more pins, more PWM, more storage, ATMega2560 vs 328P), is that the Mega has a USB to Serial driver chip built in, where-as the ATMEGA328P needs an external ATMega 16U2 USB-to-Serial converter.
+ So I learned besides the main differences (more pins, more PWM, more storage, ATMega2560 vs 328P), another one is that the Mega has a USB to Serial driver chip built in, where-as the Uno's ATMEGA328P needs an external ATMega 16U2 USB-to-Serial converter.

-Well, then, after forgetting to set my
+Well, then, after that rabbit hole I did follow the instructions to get it to blink the led, and changed it from 1s to 0.5s.

 [[2022-10-01]]